1847123212/vl670/README.md

 or confusing behaviors, thus, `R1` and `R2` are removed by default, forcing VL670 to always work in transaction translator mode.

-2. USB 3.0 passthrough is not reliable and it's not compatible with some devices, this is a VL670 limitation.
-Similarly, `C7` and `C8` can be removed to disable USB 3.0 passthrough, forcing VL670 to always work in transaction translator mode.
-However, I recommend using a pure USB 2.0 hub instead.
+2. In VL670, USB 3.0 passthrough is not reliable and it's not compatible with some devices, this is a VL670 limitation.
+In VL671, USB 3.0 passthrough is almost completely broken due to firmware limitation, the only compatible device is a USB 3 Hub, direct attachment of a USB 3 device is not compatible.
+Also, because the USB 3 signal path is doubled in passthrough mode, any cable longer than 50 centimeters may cause enumeration failures.
+Thus, USB 3.0 passthrough mode should be avoided.
+If you want to test a combo USB 2/3 device, I recommend using a pure USB 2.0 hub to completely isolate the USB 3 signals.

+    * If you ever need to test USB 3.0 passthrough mode, you should always use a short USB-C cable, no longer than 50 centimeters to minimize signal loss.
+The ideal setup for USB 3 passthrough testing is: Host, 50 centimeter USB cable, VL671, very short USB cable, USB 3 Hub, device.
+Failure to follow it to cause enumeration and other failures.
+For USB 2 transaction mode, no special precaution is needed.

     * A hybrid VL670 w/ USB hub topology can be used to work around the problem, it's briefly in the next section of the document.

-    * Need to test VL671 to see whether it has the same limitation.
+USB redrivers and retimers can also solve the hardware problem (but not the firmware bug).
+Since USB 3 passthrough is already broken enough and adding either solution makes the project more complicated, I choose not to do it.

 3. Not all devices are supported by the transaction translator.
 Sometimes the incompatibility is a hardware or protocol limitation, other times it